VSCodeVim/Vim/README.md

     ```

 * insertModeKeyBindingsNonRecursive/otherModesKeyBindingsNonRecursive
-  * Non-recursive keybinding overrides to use for insert/non-insert modes (similar to `:noremap`)
+  * Non-recursive keybinding overrides to use for insert and other (non-insert) modes (similar to `:noremap`)
-  * Example:
+  * *Example:* Bind `j` to `gj`.
+Notice that if you attempted this binding normally, the j in gj would be expanded into gj, on and on forever.
+Stop this recursive expansion using insertModeKeyBindingsNonRecursive/otherModesKeyBindingNonRecursive.

     ```
     "vim.otherModesKeyBindingsNonRecursive": [
     {